maxrossello/redmine_app_timesheets/README.md

 Enable the Time Tracking module into the backing project.
 All other modules (including Issue Tracking) can be off.
 The benefit of having the Issue Tracking module disabled is that you can provide the timesheet feature without the need to make the backing project visible to users.

+WARNING: if you migrate from version 1.2 or below you will have to redefine any view/edit permissions over Orders that you may have assigned through roles into the backing project.

 ### Allowing users to edit or view other user's timesheets